Unicity/Chimera/classes/Unicity/VLD/README.md

 ### Maps

-A map (aka object) is defined using curly brackets (just like in JSON).
+A map (aka object) is defined using curly brackets.
 It represents a collection of name/value pairs.

 ```
 {